 The predominant question the group tries to answer: How can you bring together all this information in a way that users get a better understanding of it?
 How do you combine them in a proper way?
 And how can you improve machine intelligence by learning from the user?

-MultiX positions itself in the research theme AI with clear links to Data Science and People, Science & Technology.
+MultiX positions itself in the research theme AI with clear links to Data Science and People, Society & Technology.

 Multiscale systems that make a difference.